galaxyproject/galaxy-hub/content/events/gcc2023/travel/index.md

 restaurants and cuisines, including Australian, Asian, and Japanese food.

-Within an hour drive are Australian Zoo, Moreton Island, and Gold Coast as some of the prime Australian destinations, offering a range of activities and attractions such as surfing, hiking, and wildlife encounters.
+Within an hour drive are Australian Zoo, Moreton Island, and Gold Coast as some of the prime Australian travel destinations, offering a range of activities and attractions such as surfing, hiking, and wildlife encounters.

 ### Getting to Brisbane

-The [Brisbane Airport](https://www.bne.com.au/) code is BNE.
+Brisbane is well connected to the world with direct flights available from much of the eastern Asia, west coast of North America, and the United Arab Emirates.

-Brisbane is well connected to much of the eastern Asia, west coast of North America, and the United Arab Emirates.
-If you are traveling from other locations in the world, a layover will be necessary.
+**The [Brisbane Airport](https://www.bne.com.au/) code is BNE.**

 Before making travel arrangements, don't forget to check any [visa requirements](https://usa.embassy.gov.au/visa-requirements) for traveling to